 Getting started as an art collector is easier than you might think and a fantastic hobby that can be quite lucrative as well.
 You’ll want to do some planning and establish your goals before you buy your first works of art, however.
+Understanding the intricacies of an art collector job can provide valuable insights into the art world.

 You’ll find great resources here at ETChster including how-to articles and an app that teaches you how to track and maintain your collection.